 Council houses are revalued on a quinquennial basis, but updated for disposals/acquisitions each year.
-The next revaluation is due in 2008/2009.
 Council houses are valued on the basis of Existing Use Value for Social Housing, using the beacon approach to valuation.

-The Council has a five year rolling programme of revaluation for land, buildings and surplus assets, with 2006/2007 being the third year of this rolling programme.
-All related assets held on the Housing Revenue, Social Work, Waste Management and Environmental Health/Trading Standards were revalued as at 31 March 2007.
+The Council has a five year rolling programme of revaluation with 2006/2007 being the third year of this rolling programme.
+All property related assets held on the Housing Revenue, Social Work, Waste Management and Environmental Health/Trading Standards were revalued as at 31 March 2007.
 The rolling programme of revaluation was carried out by a team of staff from the Council's Economic Development Department led by Mr John Dobbie FRICS and conducted in accordance with The Royal Institution of Chartered Surveyors Appraisal and Valuation Manual (the "Red Book").
 Each valuer was either a Fellow or Professional Associate of the Royal Institution of Chartered Surveyors (RICS).